iv461/icey/icey/doc/source/publish_subscribe.md

 ```

 Key differences are:
+  - Asynchronous functions, i.e. coroutines, can be used as callbacks
   - The lifetime of the subscription is bound to the lifetime of the node: This means, you don't need to store  the subscriber as a member in the node class (i.e. do bookkeeping)
   - `create_subscriber` returns a `stream`, but you can access the `rclcpp::Subscriber` using `stream.subscriber`
   - The quality of service is optional: If it is not given, the so called *system default* one is used